- Sourcing, vetting, and assembling the right team for the engagement

 Every month spent on hiring is a month the product is not moving.
 Every departure in a small team is a setback.
 And building the management layer to run a new engineering unit adds overhead before the first line of code ships.

 The cost of building a team is not just salary.
 It is time, attention, and the risk of getting the wrong composition.
+For companies that need to assess delivery risks, define the right team structure, and align technology decisions with business priorities, Solbeg also provides software consulting services.

 A different approach